What to Expect During Your C Section

 7. You might not get to hold your baby in the operating room.

 Since your arms are “tied down” and they are still finishing your surgery, they will most likely wrap your baby in a blanket or towel to let you see them.
-Then they will take them to your room for their first bath and to get their weight, length and other vitals.
+Then they will take them to your room to wait for you.
+They can do their weight/length measurements then, too.
 I have seen stories about hospitals across the country offering “family first” or a “gentle” caesarean which offers skin-to-skin in the operating room.
-I’m hoping this becomes common practice at all hospitals very, very soon.
+I’m hoping this becomes common practice at all hospitals.

 8. Dad might leave the room with your baby for his/her first bath and vitals.